 When I saw this meme, I laughed.
 Yep, it pretty much sums it up.

-My entire schedule, calm life, and clean house went out the window as I quickly scrambled to work in potty training and regular training, lots of sweeping / vacuuming of dirt and dog hair, and dealing with the over-turned water bowl (at least once a day!).
+My entire schedule, calm life, and clean house went out the window.
+I quickly scrambled to work in potty training and regular training, lots of sweeping / vacuuming of dirt and dog hair, and dealing with the over-turned water bowl (at least once a day).
 Not to mention the toilet paper all over the house and the chewed stuff.
 (We don’t talk about my 1960 vintage Danish bookcase.)

-As he grew, I incorporated walks — we’re now up to 2.5 to 3 miles a day.
-Plus, play.
+As he grew, I incorporated longer walks — and play.
 Lots and lots of play.

 The days were so full and so busy, I’d crash into bed at 8:00 PM — with Rocky still wanting to play.
 “Dude!”
 I’d say, “Play time all done.
 It’s quiet time now.”
 And I’d fall instantly asleep.